7agapampang/Tagapampang-git.io/README.md

 A dedicated space for managing the technical foundations of my digital identity and personal data.

 ### About Me
-I am a technical specialist focused on AI development and accurate documentation.
-My background in medical transcription has hardwired me to prioritize precision and to flag uncertainties rather than making assumptions.
+I am an autodidact focused on the practical application of AI and the development of local, air-gapped software.
+My professional background in medical linguistics, record abstraction, and clinical annotation has hardwired me to prioritize precision and to flag uncertainties rather than making assumptions.

-Outside of software, I analyze historical narratives and societal fallacies to better understand the structures of modern information.
-I value clarity, intellectual honesty, and the practical application of AI hardware and software.
+I am particularly interested in "Human-in-the-Loop" (HITL) systems, where human expertise in complex data—such as medical records and case summarization—ensures AI reliability.
+I analyze societal fallacies to separate popular myths from verifiable, functional truths, valuing intellectual honesty and technical accuracy in every project.